matterandvoid-space/subscriptions/README.md

 The same hooks for fulcro use are in `space.matterandvoid.subscriptions.react-hook-fulcro`

+With this implementation components will re-render whenever subscribed data updates, you will probably want to sync to requestAnimationFrame - I will likely add this in the future (see reagent sources for inspiration).

-See the examples source for a working example.
+See the examples directory in the source for working code.

 ```clojure
 (defonce db_ (ratom/atom {}))